Palawan Stink Badger - A mephitid endemic to Palawan

 Palawan Stink Badger in urban area.

-Road kill has the highest mortality rate than predators in the wild.
-Except from occasional stray dogs, the only predators in the wild large enough to prey on this species are Crocodiles, Alligators and Pythons, but I never heard that these animals preyed on Palawan Stink Badger.
+Road kill has a higher mortality rate than predators in the wild.
+Except for occasional stray dogs, the only predators in the wild large enough to prey on this species are Crocodiles, Alligators and Pythons, but I never heard that these animals preyed on Palawan Stink Badger.
 The largest nocturnal bird of prey that we have here in Palawan that can probably kill a young Mydaus marchei are Asian Grass Owls, but there are no documented sightings of grass owls preying on Palawan Stink Badger.
-Very few tribesmen of the Pala’wan and Tagbanua tribe trap this animal for domestic consumption, but locals, farmers and hunters usually avoid this animal.
+Very few tribesmen of the Pala’wan and Tagbanua tribes trap this animal for domestic consumption, but locals, farmers, and hunters usually avoid this animal.